XuqiuyeLi/Citi-Skateboard-App/README.md

 #### <---- Due Sun Nov.4th ---->
 4. Team members pick which features they want to work on
 5. Finish Project design and send to Prof.Yair

+Project Design: A two to four pages Google doc describing exactly what you plan to do.
+The design will include the following information:
+* The high level and detailed design.
+Best to include an architecture diagram in this section.
+* The languages and technologies you intend to use (e.g. list the open source tools you intend to use).
+* The exact scope of the project.
+What you intend to do and what you don’t.
+* The breakdown of tasks by project members.
+Who is in charge of what.